Q: CAN I GET A REFUND IF I AM UNABLE TO ATTEND?

 The first transportation option is to Uber to the March for Life.
 A price estimate for the trip can be found here:

 Another option is the D.C.
 Metro subway.
 The closest Metro station to McLean Bible Church is the Spring Hill Metro Station in Tysons Corner.
-If you hop on the Silver Line towards Largo Town Center, you can ride into D.C. and get off on the Smithsonian Metro Station.
+If you hop on the Silver Line towards Largo Town Center, you can ride into D.C. and get off on the Federal Triangle Station.
 This will take you straight to the National Mall.
 The entire trip one way takes approximately 40 minutes so be sure to plan accordingly to arrive at the March for Life on time.
 Trains stop at the Spring Hill Metro Station every 8-12 minutes.
 It is important to note that this station does not have any parking.